Working with Community

 As significant investors in Southern Tasmania’s environment, government partners are key to the delivery of sound NRM outcomes for the southern region.
 We work with all tiers of government to achieve positive NRM outcomes both through our established programs and via government grants available to relevant organisations.

 In 2014, Australian Government launched its National Landcare Programme (NLP).
-NRM South has led community consultations with relevant community sectors and we will be the lead organisation in advising and delivering against Australian Government priorities in Southern Tasmania, focused on the concepts of Simple, Local and Long Term.
+NRM South has led community consultations with relevant community sectors and has been the lead organisation in advising and delivering against Australian Government priorities in Southern Tasmania, focused on the concepts of Simple, Local and Long Term.
+In 2017, a second round of funding (National Landcare Program Phase 2) was announced.
 More information about the NLP can be found on the Australian Government’s NRM website.

-NRM South also works with the Tasmanian Government in a number of ways.
-This includes partnership on priority projects, strategy and policy or the delivery of important work such as bushfire recovery, threatened species monitoring and biosecurity.
-Much of our work also links to areas of State Government activity such as agriculture, tourism, investment and trade and where it links to our natural spaces or productive landscapes.
+NRM South also works with the Tasmanian Government via partnerships on priority projects, strategy and policy, and the delivery of important work such as bushfire recovery, threatened species monitoring and biosecurity.
+Much of our work also links to areas of State Government activity such as agriculture, tourism, investment and trade.